Clotilde: Early life

-Clotilde, born around 474, was from Burgundy.
-According to hagiographer Alban Butler, the only source for Clotilde's biography, which was edited by Bruno Krusch before the 10th century, is mostly dependent upon a document written by a monk from Saint-Denis a couple of centuries earlier.
-Her history has also been pieced together by Gregory of Tours and Fredegarius, and in certain hagiographies.
-Butler states that the most reliable source about her life is by Belgian historian Godefroid Kurth, but David Hugh Farmer calls Gregory of Tours' hagiography about Clotilde "the principal source for her life" and said that a later hagiography "celebrated her as the saintly ancestor of the French kings".
+Clotilde, born c.
+474, was from Burgundy.
+According to her hagiographer Alban Butler, the only source for her biography was a pre–8th-century account by a monk from Saint-Denis, which was edited by Bruno Krusch before the 10th century.
+Her history has also been pieced together from the writings of Gregory of Tours and Fredegarius and from certain hagiographies.
+Butler states that the most reliable source on Clotilde's life is Belgian historian Godefroid Kurth, but David Hugh Farmer calls Gregory's hagiography of Clotilde "the principal source for her life" and said that a later hagiography "celebrated her as the saintly ancestor of the French kings."
 Her history also appears in French hagiographies, but most of them were written before Kurth's.

-It seems Clotilde's grandfather was Gondioc, who had four sons, Gundobad, Clotilde's father Chilperic II of Burgundy, Gondemar, and Godegisel.
+Clotilde's grandfather was Gondioc, who had four sons: her father Chilperic II of Burgundy, Gundobad, Gondemar, and Godegisel.
 After Gondioc's death, Burgundy was divided up among them, but Gundobad gained power over Burgundy when he murdered his brothers.
-Gundobad also killed Clotide's brothers and her mother Caretena, who might have converted her husband to Christianity and was called "a remarkable woman" by Sidonius Apollinaris and Venantius Fortunatus.
+Gundobad also killed Clotide's brothers and her mother Carétène, who might have converted Chilperic to Christianity and was called "a remarkable woman" by Sidonius Apollinaris and Venantius Fortunatus.
 (Note: As scholar JoAnne McNamara put it, Clothild and her mother "set a pattern for a chain of Catholic female missionaries to the courts of the pagan and Arian kings they married".)

-Clotilde and her sister, Sedeleuba (or Chrona), who became a nun and founded the church of Saint-Victor in Geneva, were raised at the court of Gundobad.
+Clotilde and her sister, Sedeleuba (or Chrona), who later became a nun and founded the church of Saint-Victor in Geneva, were raised at the court of Gundobad.
 They were educated as Catholics, even though Gundobad, like most of the Burgundian kings, were Arians.
 (Note: Gundobad's son was later converted to Catholicism, although he was killed by Clotilde's sons.)
-According to hagiographer Sabine Baring-Gould, Clotilde "grew up full of piety and tenderness to sufferers".
+According to hagiographer Sabine Baring-Gould, Clotilde "grew up full of piety and tenderness to sufferers."